Per-Scholas-Org/PA-340.6.PracticeAssignment-Dictionary/README.md

 ***But, we'll take it to one more level***

-We'll ask input from user to create this list as well.
+We'll ask for input from the user to create this list as well.
 So, below is the complete requirement

 ***Requirement***